hkayabilisim/TSCU/README.md

 * Classification performance measures such as user, producer accuracies, estimated labels, Kappa statistics are provided in the function output.
 * Displays input training and testing data with class labels.
-* Nelder-Mead Simplex method can now be used as an optimization alternative if alignment is carried out with SAGA.
+* Nelder-Mead Simplex, Genetic Algorithm Toolbox and a simplified MEX version of Genetic Algorithm can be used as an optimization routine if you want to use SAGA alignment method.

 KNOWN ISSUES
 ============
 * TSCU can not use multi-channel time series.
-* Althoug Jcost1 is MEX counterpart of Jcost0, it is still slower than Jcost0 if 'SAGAOptimizationMethod' is 'Simplex'.
+* export fig is not compatible with Octave

 CHANGE LOG
 ==========
+2014-06-04
+* A simplified and fast MEX version of Genetic Algorithm is added.
+* SAGACostfunction is removed.
+* dtw.c is renamed as tscudtw.c
+* export fig package and the curve registration toolbox of Ramsay & Silverman is added

+2013-07-03
 * Jcost0 now accepts the time variable (t).
 Making time discretization outside of Jcost0 makes it approximately 5% faster.
 2013-07-03